cmanage1/cmanage1.github.io/_pages/about.md

 🇨🇦 i'm a software developer with honours BSc. in computer science.

-🐍 i have significant experience building UIs with React and server systems with Python.
+🐍 i have significant experience building server applications with Python and UIs with React.

-🧠 my current interests include deep neural networks and reinforcement learning, which i spend most of my time learning.
+🧠 my current interests include developing and researching e-commerce applications.

 📫 if you wanna chat feel free to contact me whenever: chethin.manage@gmail dot ca